sjosephrw/node-http-server-test/README.md

 ## Features!

-- A HTTP server written in pure Node JS without the Express JS framework.
+- A REST API written in pure Node JS without the Express JS framework.
 - Very few libraries were used in this project.
-- The code is mostly Pure JavaScript.
+- The code is Pure JavaScript.
-- User Sign In / Sign Up functionality has been Implemented
+- Only user Sign In / Sign Up functionality has been Implemented

 ### Required Environment Variables